CMSDAS/root-short-exercise/_episodes/02-get-root.md

 teaching: 10
 exercises: 5
 questions:
-- "How to install ROOT on my system or get access to systems with ROOT?"
+- "How to install ROOT on my system or get access to systems with ROOT pre-installed?"
 objectives:
-- "Find for you the most efficient way to get access to ROOT"
+- "Find the most efficient way for you to get access to ROOT"
-- "Install ROOT or connect to a machine with ROOT already made available"
+- "Install ROOT or connect to a machine with ROOT already installed"
 keypoints:
-- "ROOT is accessible via many sources"
+- "ROOT is accessible in several different ways"
-- "Detailed instructions being up-to-date can be found on [https://root.cern/install](https://root.cern/install)"
+- "Detailed up-to-date instructions can be found at [https://root.cern/install](https://root.cern/install)"
 ---

 > This section shows you multiple ways to get ROOT.
 Find below solutions to run ROOT locally, on LXPLUS, in batch systems and CIs!